Skip to content

 class_map Maps the person's class value to the mode_class string in the CSV (identity if omitted).

 require_properties People missing any of these are skipped entirely (not even counted as misses).
+Commute configs list commute_mode and workplace_mgu.

-leg_metadata { field_name: csv_column } — per-leg numbers copied onto Subset.member_metadata[person.id].
+leg_metadata { field_name: csv_column }.
+Per-leg numbers copied onto Subset.member_metadata[person.id].

 Prerequisites & ordering